MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

   3. Restart the Tunnel Gateway server: Run `mst-cli server restart`

   Be aware that RHEL uses SELinux.
 Because a proxy that doesn't run on a SELinux port for *http_port_t* can require extra configuration, check on the use of SELinux managed ports for http.
-Run the following command to view the configurations: `sudo semanage port -l | grep “http_port_t”`
+Run the following command to view the configurations: `sudo semanage port -l | grep "http_port_t"`

   Example of the results of the port check command.
 In this example, the proxy uses 3128 and isn't listed: